jonniek/mpv-waifu2x/README.md

 ## MPV waifu2x

 A mpv script to take screenshots and convert images with the waifu2x machinelearning upscale algorithm.
-Windows version is untested temporarily, if you have issues/had to fix stuff open a ticket please.
-Example below.
+This script is deprecated and might not work but I will leave it up here for reference and perhaps a future rework.

 ![alt text](https://i.imgur.com/A4rPNpm.jpg "preview image")
 ### Requirements